 We are developing a comprehensive portfolio of differentiated NLRP3 inhibitors to address multiple indications driven by aberrant NLRP3 activation.
+VTX2735 is our lead peripherally restricted NLRP3 inhibitor.
+We previously conducted a Phase 1 trial for VTX2735 in adult healthy volunteers, in which VTX2735 was well tolerated and demonstrated robust and durable inhibition of NLRP3 activity as measured by IL-1β.
+Based on these results, we initiated a Phase 2 proof-of-concept trial with VTX2735 in CAPS patients.
+We expect to announce topline results from the Phase 2 trial during the first quarter of 2024.

-Our lead program, VTX2735, is a peripherally restricted inhibitor of NLRP3.
-We initiated a Phase 2 proof-ofconcept trial for VTX2735 in CAPS patients in the first quarter of 2023.
-In addition to VTX2735, we are also developing CNS-penetrant NLRP3 inhibitors.
-We plan to initiate a Phase 1 trial of VTX3232, our lead CNS-penetrant NLRP3 inhibitor, in healthy volunteers in the first half of 2023.
+In addition to VTX2735, we are also developing VTX3232, a novel CNS-penetrant NRLP3 inhibitor.
+We are currently conducting a Phase 1 trial of VTX3232 in adult healthy volunteers.
+We expect to report topline results from the Phase 1 trial of VTX3232 during the first quarter of 2024.

-Figure 15: Potential indications for NLRP3 inflammasome inhibitors
+Figure 13: Potential indications for NLRP3 inflammasome inhibitors